 Common symptoms to keep an eye out for include aches and pains, a dry or a phlegmy cough, whole body chills, fatigue and malaise, lack of appetite, sinus congestion, nausea, congested breathing and swollen glands.
 Not a pretty picture!
 When it comes to kids they can often rapidly take a turn, you can generally notice when they have switched from being bubbly and energetic to more quiet and reclusive.
 If symptoms appear minor and they have a few sniffles here and there then nothing beats plenty of hydration with filtered water, semi-warm herbal teas (echinacea and olive leaf teas are great) and plenty of homemade chicken soup.
 I tend to whip up a batch of Thai chicken Soup when my little man has a cold and it’s punchy enough to clear out the sinuses and nutritious enough to support the immune system.

 What’s all the hoo-haa about chicken soup anyway?
 Well, numerous studies have been done on it’s efficacy for reducing inflammation and easing upper respiratory tract symptoms, including this one in the medical Journal, Chest.
 When it comes to dealing with fever we’ve got some amazing tips by our expert Dr. Elisa Song in our Low Tox Kids eCourse.
+I also did a great interview with her on the podcast SHOW #85 on android, ITunes or spotify on the bigger picture of health challenges our kids face today.

 Scenario 4: A throbbing headache.